quantshah/make-your-model-count/README.md

 # Make your model count
-#### A quickstart guide on developing and deploying your machine learning models
+#### A quickstart guide on developing and deploying your machine learning models.

 # Tools
     - Python